nikheal25/nikheal25/README.md

 - 🌱 I’m currently learning everything that I come across 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to make iOS apps and websites just for fun.
-So if you want one hit me 🥊
+So if you want one hit me up 🥊

 ### Connect with me: